Exploiting $\mathbf{c}$-Closure in Kernelization Algorithms for Graph Problems: (Threshold) Dominating Set

 Hence, \textit{SolveTDS} finds a threshold dominating set~$D$ of size at most~$k$ for the input instance~$(G,k)$ of \textsc{Threshold Dominating Set} if one exists. \end{proof}

-Before we analyze the running time of \textit{SolveTDS}, we bound the number of vertices of those graphs that are solved by brute-force during the algorithm.
+Before we analyze the running time of \textit{SolveTDS}, we bound the number of vertices of those graphs that are solved by the brute-force search in the algorithm.

-\begin{lemma} After the exhaustive application of Reduction Rule~\ref{rr-remove-white-vertices} in Line~\ref{line-apply-rr-remove-white}, the graph~$G$ contains~$\Oh(ck^2)$ black vertices and~$\Oh(c^3k^4+c^{r-1}k^{2r-2})$ white vertices. \end{lemma} \begin{proof} First, we bound the number of black vertices.
+\begin{lemma} After the exhaustive application of \Cref{rr-remove-white-vertices} in Line~\ref{line-apply-rr-remove-white}, the graph~$G$ contains~$\Oh(ck^2)$ black vertices and~$\Oh(c^3k^4+c^{r-1}k^{2r-2})$ white vertices. \end{lemma} \begin{proof} First, we bound the number of black vertices.
 Let~$I$ be the~$2$-maximal independent set of~$G[B]$ obtained in Line~\ref{line-compute-greedy-is}.
-We assume that~$|I|\le k' \le k$ in Line~\ref{line-apply-rr-remove-white}.
-Observe that since~$I$ is maximal, each black vertex has at least one neighbor in~$I$.
+In Line~\ref{line-apply-rr-remove-white}, we may assume that~$|I|\le k' \le k$.
+Observe that, since~$I$ is maximal, each black vertex has at least one neighbor in~$I$.
 Since $I$ is an independent set, there are at most $(c - 1) \cdot \binom{k}{2}$ vertices which have at least two neighbors in~$I$.

 It remains to bound the number of black vertices with exactly one neighbor in~$I$.
-Let~$B_x$ be the private black neighbors in~$B$ of some vertex~$x \in I$.
-That is, $B_x := B \cap (N(x) \setminus N(I \setminus \{ x \}))$.
-If there exist two vertices~$u,v\in B_x$ such that~$uv\notin E(G)$, then $(I \setminus \{ x \}) \cup\{u,v\}$ is also an independent set.
-This contradicts the fact that~$I$ is a~$2$-maximal independent set.
-Thus, each private black neighborhood~$B_x$ is a clique.
-Since Reduction Rule~\ref{rr:clique} was applied exhaustively in Line~\ref{line-apply-rr-clique}, each clique of black vertices has size less than~$ck$ and thus each private black neighborhood contains less than~$ck$ vertices.
-Hence, the overall number of black vertices is bounded by~$\Oh(ck^2)$.
+Let~$B_x := B \cap (N(x) \setminus N(I \setminus \{ x \}))$ be the private black neighborhood of some vertex~$x \in I$.
+By \Cref{lemma:privateclique}, $B_x$ is a clique.
+Since \textit{Branch} is currently in Line~\ref{line-apply-rr-remove-white} we conclude that~$|B_x|<ck$ for each~$x\in I$ due to the check in Line~\ref{line-many-priviate-black-neighbors}.
+Thus, overall there are at most~$ck^2$ private black vertices.
+Hence, the total number of black vertices is bounded by~$\Oh(ck^2)$.